 - Office Computers Have Come a LONG Way

 Sitting at your powerful computer, creating huge files and saving them seamlessly to the Cloud, an average 90s office computer seems a million miles away.
-The computers used the offices during the time of Friends would generally have around 4MB of memory, run on Windows 3 (maybe 3.1, if you were lucky) and would have cost around £6k each.
+The computers used in the offices during the time of Friends would generally have around 4MB of memory, run on Windows 3 (maybe 3.1, if you were lucky) and would have cost around £6k each.

 Nowadays, you can get your hands on a decent desktop computer for about a tenth of the price and with 2000 times more memory.
 (So, Phoebe could easily buy a computer, record Smelly Cat and become an internet sensation!)